 Residents who lose their room key should request a replacement from their Resident Director.
 Lost residence hall room keys will be replaced for a fee of \$25 per key (including mail and/or outdoor keys).
 If needed, a door lock replacement is also \$25.

 Lost OneCard Procedure

-A lost OneCard should be reported to the Security Office immediately to have the card deactivated.
+A lost OneCard should be reported to the Security Office immediately so the card can be deactivated.
 A new OneCard must be purchased in the Security Office.
 The replacement fee is \$10.